MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Gary P. Taylor - JPMorgan Securities LLC

 Yeah.
 And then, one other question.
-Just looking back to our model, having covered the company for quite some time, I look at three periods where same-store revenue was essentially flat, slightly negative, second half of 2008, second half of 2010, second half of 2015.
-And really there was only one quarter, fourth quarter of 2008, where we saw the margin pressure off of the weaker same-store revenue growth anywhere near – as significant as it's been year-to-date.
+Just looking back to our model, having covered the company for quite some time, I look at three periods where same-store revenue was essentially flat to slightly negative, second half of 2008, second half of 2010, second half of 2015.
+And really there was only one quarter, fourth quarter of 2008, where we saw the margin pressure off of the weaker same-store revenue growth anywhere near as significant as it's been year-to-date.
 And I guess if my rough math is right, I think you're contemplating margins being down 500 basis points or more in the third quarter with the guidance.

-And so, certainly, I understand that in the near-term, even though this is not a fixed asset business, it certainly in the near-term looks a lot like a fixed cost business.
+And so, certainly, I understand that in the near term, even though this is not a fixed asset business, it certainly in the near term looks a lot like a fixed-cost business.
 But nevertheless, these levels of margin pressure just seem really outsized, given some comparable periods of revenue weakness.
 And I've struggled to understand that and explain that to folks.
 So, is the difference in your mind, from a historic perspective, that the wage pressure in combination with the revenue weakness is kind of the unique element this time around that creates that incremental margin pressure or could there be something else you'd suggest?

 Vivian Lopez-Blanco - MEDNAX, Inc.

 So, Gary, hi.
 This is Vivian.
 So, back then in 2008, it was primarily pediatrics, as you know.
 So, we are seeing – there's one other component, which is what I tried to introduce in my comments on the flow-through of the bonus.
 Because certainly on anesthesia practices, that's impacting it a lot, given the payor mix.
-So, I don't – I have to go back to 2008.
+So I have to go back to 2008.
 I can't tell you that I remember, but from the top of my head and what I would think how the business was back then, we probably had less of that.
 So, I do think that that's pretty significant certainly in the first, second and what we expect in the third quarter.

 Gary P. Taylor - JPMorgan Securities LLC